 understood and mapped the complex operational processes

-identify a potential MVP to move forward with
+identify a potential minimal viable product to move forward with

 tested prototypes with both agents and citizen user types

 designed a potential technical solution

 completed technical prototypes, proving a potential solution for the design authority

 identified re-use of proven solutions (eg: address look-up service)